The Case for Change: No Wrong Door shows the way

 The No Wrong Door project in North Yorkshire has improved radically the life chances of some of the county’s most vulnerable and troubled young people, reducing the numbers ending up either homeless or in the criminal system.
 The vast majority of young people who experience No Wrong Door remain out of the care system and in education, employment or training.

 At Innovation Unit, as part of SFPC, we’re working with six new local authorities to scale NYCC’s project.
-We’re excited to use new and interesting ways to help colleagues to understand and engage with the No Wrong Door approach, and the difference it can make to young people and their families.
+Now The Case for Change has been made, Innovation Unit is keen that the next stage in the debate includes an in-depth look at No Wrong Door, knowing the difference it can make to young people and their families.